In the Pre-translate and Statistics window, you set up and start pre-translation.

 When memoQ pre-translates a document, it looks up every segment in the translation memories and LiveDocs corpora in the project, and inserts the best match.
-If there is no match, memoQ can put the segment together from fragments, or machine-translate the source segment.
-It can also try to join or split segments automatically, if that results in better matches.
+If there is no match, memoQ can use a fragment-assembled match or machine translation. memoQ can also try to join or split segments automatically if that results in better matches.

-You can control the quality of the matches you use.
+You can control the quality of the matches that memoQ inserts.

 memoQ can automatically confirm and lock the segments that were successfully pre-translated.